hws47a/VF_EasyAjax/README.md

 * Some blocks from current page layout
 * Any block that should be added to special layout xml

-CURRENTLY IT WORKS ON 1 MY PROJECT
+CURRENTLY IT WORKS MINIMUM ON 2 PROJECTS

 # How to use: